rafatorgar/rafatorgar.github.io/_posts/2025-11-18-how-we-built-ai-competency-evaluation.md

 - Synthesizes **behavioral patterns**, **consistency**, and **transferability** of the competency
 - Highlights **critical gaps** identified

-This summary is designed for the **consultant or analyst** to support professional judgment and the final evaluation report.
+This summary is designed for the **selection consultant or recruiter** to support their professional judgment alongside formal competency tests, to reach a clear conclusion.

 **Summary structure:**

-1. **Assigned level and definition**
+**Assigned level and definition**

-   - Indicates final level, description, and confidence degree
+- Indicates final level along with its description

-2. **Level justification: patterns and limitations**
+**Level justification: patterns and limitations**

 - Explains recurring behaviors, how they relate, and what level of complexity or autonomy they imply
 - Limitations found, relating them to the assigned competency level

-3. **Supporting evidence**
+**Supporting evidence**

 - Summarizes behaviors, contexts, and results observed in the most representative critical incidents
 - What they did (behavior)
 - In what context and task
 - What result they obtained
 - What learning or development they showed
+- Provides time references to find it in the conversation

-4. **Aspects to probe further**
+**Aspects to probe further**

 - Analysis of aspects needing deeper exploration to improve competency evaluation

-## How Teams Actually Use This
+## How Selection Teams Actually Use This

 An important part of this critical incident competency analysis is **how selection teams use it**.

-Voicit offers them **guidance on competency level** that they can use to:
+Voicit offers them **guidance on competency level** and **evidence from their professional experience** that they can use to:

 - Contrast with their own conclusions
 - Compare with competency test results